DanielJohnston/techtest-api-for-xml-storage/README.md

 - [x] Write initial integration and unit tests for Property to drive development
 - [x] Add XML handling and POST route
 - [x] Convert incoming camelCase field names to snake_case
-- [ ] Resolve incorrect routing on a response
+- [x] Resolve incorrect routing on a response
-- [ ] Add model code and migration to post all fields for a single property
+- [x] Fix non-working snake_case conversion
-- [ ] Write tests for posting of multiple properties in a single request
+- [x] Write tests for posting of multiple properties in a single request
-- [ ] Add controller code to post multiple properties in a single request
+- [x] Add controller code to post multiple properties in a single request
 - [ ] Scaffold the User class and related functionality
 - [ ] Write tests for User to drive development
+- [ ] Add remaining fields to the Property model, including arrays
+- [ ] Test that the saved data matches to the input data
+- [ ] Remove unused verbs and tests
+- [ ] Refactor multiple property posting to model to separate concerns